department-of-veterans-affairs/vets-website/va-gov/pages/records/index.md

   <div class="link">
     <a href="#"><b>View Your VA Payment History</b></a>
-    <p>Check the status of your VA disability and pension payments.
-You can also see certain survivor benefits.</p>
+    <p>Check the status of your VA disability, pension, and education benefits payments.
+You can also see payments for certain survivor benefits.</p>
   </div>

   <div class="link">